apvanlaan/laravel-usaepay/readme.md

 EpayTransaction parameters are:

-* `command` String - The Transaction command, required for all except get/list
 * `trankey` String - required on get, required on authorize/capture if refnum is not present
 * `refnum` String - required on authorize/capture if trankey is not present
 * `invoice` String